-Congratulations to the Catalina Sky Survey Team on reaching the milestone of 5000 NEO discoveries!
+The Catalina Sky Survey Team (CSS) reached an important milestone, and also discovered two highly unusual asteroids in the last few months.
+The milestone was that CSS discovered its 5000th Near-Earth Object (NEO).
 On March 31, CSS Astronomer Jess Johnson discovered NEO 2014 FS52 using the 60" reflector on Mt.
 Lemmon.
 According to CSS PI Eric Christensen, "This is a fairly ordinary NEO, but an extraordinary statistic!

 Congratulations to Ken Domanik, recipient of this year's LPL Appointed Personnel Staff Excellence Award, and to Bertha Orosco, recipient of the 2014 Classified Staff Excellence Award!

 Christa L. Van Laerhoven successfully defended her dissertation titled "Multi-Planet Extra-Solar Systems: Tides and Classical Secular Theory" on April 16.
 Christa began her career as a graduate student in 2008, with two years of support from a Canadian NSERC (National Science and Engineering Research Council of Canada) Fellowship.